-Buying an engagement ring is one of the first steps you take to begin your married life.
-The price of the ring shouldn’t cause you to start that joint life out in the poor house.
+Buying an engagement ring is one of the first steps many people take when they begin their married life.
+The thing is, the price of that ring shouldn’t cause you to start that joint life out in the poor house.

-I’ll never forget an old friend who asked me for financial advice.
-He was about to get married and wanted to spend $5,000 on a diamond ring for his bride-to-be.
-He wanted to know how best to pay for it: borrow money from his family or go into credit card debt.
+I’ll never forget when an old friend who was about to get married asked me for financial advice.
+He wanted to spend $5,000 on a diamond ring for his bride-to-be and he wanted to know how best to pay for it: borrow money from his family or go into credit card debt.

 I told him the best choice was “C” – none of the above.
-He didn’t like that.
+I suggested that he get a ring he could afford with the money he had and to make sure it didn’t torpedo his future financial.
+He didn’t like what I had to say.
 Maybe that’s why I haven’t seen him in 15 years.
+Oh well…..

 Rule Number One – Never ever go into debt to finance a ring or wedding.